Find Relief for Neck Stiffness

 Stiffness, tension, and discomfort in neck muscles can be caused by whiplash or strenuous activities, but very often it is simply the result of sitting or standing for long periods of time at a desk.
+Texting neck or forward head carriage is a common condition that results from tilting the head downward to text or view a phone.
 Neck stiffness can often be reduced through daily stretching and by practicing a few tips on posture and positioning on the job.

 However, if tension or pain continues for more than a few days, Sherwood Chiropractic Center invites you to make an appointment at one of their offices in the Atlanta, GA area for effective and personalized treatment.